Programming with NDIP

 This section describes the output from the tool.
 The Fractal tool

-results in a single output file named output
+results in a single output file named output.
+Tool outputs

 will be discussed more below.